prividentity/PrivateIdentity-Oldd/External-Integration.md

 4. If the user gets authenticated successfully, the user will be redirected to the successful login page.

 ## Ping Identity
+<br/>
 PingFederate is an enterprise federation server that enables user authentication and single sign-on.
 It serves as a global authentication authority that allows employees, customers, and partners to securely access all the applications they need from any device.

-<br/>
+Ping Identity currently verifies the user via Active Directory, so the SAML response <Subject.Name.Id> should contain the UUID from the IP.

+Ping Identity can differentiate between successful and unsuccessful attempts.
+Currently, the modality that has been configured with face, voice, and face & voice.

+Ping Identity provides the subject name in the SAML Request which expects to be sent back in the SAML response.
+If the user is not found on predict it will proceed with the enroll flow to register the user in the Active directory.

+The following screenshots show a sample demonstration of authentication done with face modality.

+1. Logging into the dropbox application as a service provider [Sample URL](https://www.dropbox.com/sso/7879772650).
+2. Ping Identity redirects the user to IP authentication.
+3. The user gets authenticated by the requested modality e.g., face and if the user is authenticated successfully a success response will be sent to SP.
+4. If the user gets authenticated successfully, the user will be redirected to the successful login page.
+5. If the user does not get authenticated, Ping identity redirects it to the enroll flow followed by active directory authentication.
+6. Upon successful enroll the user details are updated in the active directory.The authentication followed by that would work on successful predict.